-If you have an iPad, iPhone, or iPod touch, you can download ebrary titles using the Bluefire Reader app.
+If you have an iPad, iPhone, or iPod touch, you can download and read ebrary titles using the Bluefire Reader app (freely available for iOS devices in the App Store and for Android devices in Google Play).
 You will need an Adobe account, which is created when you install Adobe Digital Editions, or you can create a new account on the Adobe website.

 There is a limit to how much can be printed or copied.
 The number of pages you can print is set by the ebook’s publisher, and not by the library.
-The maximum number of pages you are allowed to print is displayed in the Print menu.
+The maximum number of pages you are allowed to print is displayed in the book detailed display.

-You can print pages from the reader using the reader's Print button, which is found under the InfoTools menu.
+You can print pages online using the Print button, found in the toolbar menu.
 Each printed page includes a bibliographic citation, and you have the option of printing a single page, a range of pages, or the entire chapter.
-To select the citation format (APA or MLA) of your copied text, sign in to your ebrary account and go to My Settings.

 You can add permanent and private notes to the ebook you're reading, including color-coded notes and highlights.
 To do this, you must create an ebrary account and be signed in.